 The Company's financial statements are prepared in United States dollars.
 Transactions in currencies other than United States dollars are recorded at the rate ruling at the date of the transactions.
 Monetary assets and liabilities denominated in currencies other than United States dollars are translated into United States dollars at exchange rates prevailing at the balance sheet date.
 Adjustments resulting from these translations are charged or credited to income.
-Amounts credited or charged to the statement of operations for the years ended December 31, 2012, December 31, 2011 and December 31, 2010 were as follows:
+Amounts credited or charged to the statement of operations for the years ended December 31, 2013, December 31, 2012 and December 31, 2011 were as follows:

-Year ended December 31,
+Year

-2012 2011 2010
+2013 2012 2011

 (in thousands)

-Amounts (credited)/charged \$(1,231) \$391 \$3,731
+Amounts (credited)/charged \$(1,233) \$(1,231) \$391